Caradryan/accretiondisc/README.md

 ## Usage

 The main model dataclass and functions are in `disc.py`.
 Model makes use of code units and some constants found in `units.py`.

-An example of a steady accretion simulation is found in `examples/steady_accretion_example.py`.

 A quick example below:
 ```python